TDHouston/MixedMessages/README.md

 # MixedMessages
-+ This is a quick project testing introductory skills workign with JavaScript Arrays, Functions, Objects & Loops
++ This is a quick project testing introductory skills working with JavaScript Arrays, Functions, Objects & Loops